Are you looking for that perfect smile? Read on to learn about achieving excellent dental health with these tips.

 Plaque can also build on your tongue.
 This can cause bad breath and other oral health issues like sores and ulcers.
 Each time you brush your teeth, make sure you brush your entire tongue too.

 But make sure you know how to clean your tongue before you start doing it.
-You need the right technique.
+It would be best if you had the proper technique.

 4. Don’t Rinse — Spit